hzeller/rpi-rgb-led-matrix/utils/README.md

 # Let's fix the refresh rate to 200 and sync a new frame with every
 # 8th refresh to get the desired video fps (200/8 = 25)
 sudo ./video-viewer --led-chain=4 --led-parallel=3 --led-limit-refresh=200 -V8 myvideo.webm

+# Output a webcam.
+Since /dev/video0 is usually not readable by the user
+# the privileges are dropped to ('daemon'), in the simplest case, just
+# switch of privilege dropping.
+# (Note, reading from a camerea device and scaling it then writing to the LED
+#  panel might create enough contention on the Pi memory busses that slight
+#  flicker might be noticeable)
+sudo ./video-viewer --led-chain=5 --led-parallel=3 --led-no-drop-privs /dev/video0

+# Often, webcam camera streams are pretty large which need to be scaled
+# in the video viewer.
+Reading large amounts of data from USB and scaling are
+# known to result in flickering on the matrix, so setting the video resolution
+# as close as possible using the video4linux utils can reduce the impact.
+# Consider you have an RGB panel with 160x96 pixels, use `v4l2-ctl` for an best
+# effort to pre-scale the video.
+Use the `-v` verbose option on the
+# video-viewer to see some meta-data about the stream it receives:
+v4l2-ctl -d /dev/video0 --set-fmt-video=width=160,height=96
+sudo ./video-viewer -v --led-chain=5 --led-parallel=3 --led-no-drop-privs /dev/video0
 ```

 **Example preparing a preprocessed stream**